 God standeth in the congregation of the mighty; He judgeth among the gods.

 PLEASE NOTE: I discovered this while searching for some Light on Psalm 82 and decided it was very current for the current condition of America today.
 Notice I did not say the United States of America since at this moment we are no longer united on much, nor are all of us that name the Name of Christ, actually “In-Christ” as required of Christians.
-Pastor Marion Williams
+Marion D. Williams

 The Supremacy of God

 I. As rebuking unjust rulers.
 “How long will ye judge unjustly?”
 Here is a common crime.
 Human rulers, alas! through all times and the world over, have been prone to judge unjustly and to “accept the persons of the wicked.”
 In proportion to the moral corruption of a man is at once his indisposition and incapability to deal out justice to others.

 II.
 As enjoying pity for the afflicted.
 “Defend the poor and fatherless.”
 See that they have justice done them, deal tenderly with them.
 “Deliver the poor and needy.”
 It argues bad for that ruler the poor and suffering of whose people are found in the heartless grip of wicked men.